Nick-Gabe/nickdocs/docs/introduction/about-nickdocs.md

 Here on [**Docs**](/docs/category/introduction) you will see about technical and direct stuff.
 I will teach things, but trying to be really "to the point", without agrouping a lot of content in a single text.

-So for example if I will teach about Strings, I will not talk about anything else than it, the smaller piece of abstraction the better.
+So for example if I will teach about Strings, I will try not going too much further from the topic, the smaller piece of abstraction the better.